The early signs of an eating disorder

 Starting a conversation with someone who you think has an eating disorder

-We understand that this discussion may be difficult to start, but if someone is showing the early signs of an eating disorder, reaching out to them is so important.
+We understand that this discussion may be difficult to start, but if someone is showing the early signs of an eating disorder, such as anorexia, reaching out to them is so important.

 When a person is in the initial stages of an eating disorder, they will often be more receptive to the idea of seeking help.
 We know that the earlier we can treat an eating disorder, the more likely that we can hope for a better prognosis.